fastscape-lem/fastscapelib/doc/source/build_options.rst

 Build and run tests
 -------------------

-Fastscapelib has a test suite based on GTest_.
+Fastscapelib has a test suite based on google-test_.
 The enabled ``BUILD_TESTS`` adds the target ``run_tests`` which builds and runs the whole test suite, e.g.,